 One big reason for that is the rise of social media.
 Sure, it can actually be quite useful for helping to bring awareness of your business, but there are a lot of negative aspects that come with social media.
 There are often tons of advertisements that can be distracting and engender compulsive spending, and also trolls who are literally only around to get people to react.
 And teenagers are often the ones who are affected most.
 With very temperamental emotions, the last thing you want is for your teenager to always want to be purchasing the latest and greatest thing he or she saw on Facebook, or for him or her to feel emotionally threatened by a troll on Twitter.

 Raising teenagers has also become problematic due to the over-sexualized culture teenagers are growing up in.
 And that sort of culture is in large part due to the internet which makes it completely effortless to uncover explicit sexual content and information on demand.
 All it takes is a few clicks for curious (if not outright horny) teenagers to find porn to masturbate to, or to learn how to make a girl squirt on command.
-This curiosity, coupled with their raging hormones, causes teenagers to be overtly obsessed with S, when they quite frankly wouldn’t be otherwise, leading to teenagers willingly putting themselves at risk of sexually transmitted diseases or pregnancy, all in the hopes of satisfying their sexual urges.
+This curiosity, coupled with their raging hormones, causes teenagers to be overtly obsessed with sex, when they quite frankly wouldn’t be otherwise, leading to teenagers willingly putting themselves at risk of sexually transmitted diseases or pregnancy, all in the hopes of satisfying their sexual urges.
 Because of how quickly things can spiral out of control in this regard, it really puts a lot of responsibility on the parents to know what their teenagers are up to at all times, whether they are just browsing the internet, or are just hanging out with a friend of the opposite sex.

 Along those same lines, most teenagers today are also brought up to believe that they not only need to get a college degree, but that they should follow that up by spending a few years “finding” themselves before getting a stable job.
-While this isn’t necessarily something that parents are required to deal with (since teenagers are technically not your responsibility once they turn 18), many parents feel obliged to not only pay for their teenager’s college tuition, but to give them a rent-free place to stay at afterwards as well, both quite clearly being significant financial burdens on their part.
+While this isn’t necessarily something that parents are required to deal with (since teenagers are technically not your responsibility once they turn 18), many parents feel obliged to not only pay for their teenager’s college tuition, but to give them a rent-free place to stay as well, both quite clearly being significant financial burdens on their part.